-In this article, we’ll be taking a look at what the manufacturing process for alcoholic drinks is like, what it is that makes a drink gluten-free, and helping you work some gluten-free drinks into your diet.
+In this article, we’ll be taking a look at what the manufacturing process for alcoholic drinks is like (including how to make wine), what it is that makes a drink gluten-free, and helping you work some gluten-free drinks into your diet.

 How Is Gluten Produced In Alcoholic Drinks?